Pharmacogenomics: Table of Pharmacogenomic Biomarkers in Drug Labeling

 The FDA Table of Pharmacogenomic Biomarkers in Drug Labeling lists FDA-approved drugs with pharmacogenomic information found in the drug labeling.
 "Biomarkers in the table include but are not limited to germline or somatic gene variants (polymorphisms, mutations), functional deficiencies with a genetic etiology, gene expression differences, and chromosomal abnormalities; selected protein biomarkers that are used to select treatments for patients are also included."

-Sequence2Script

-Sequence2Script is a "free online tool to help healthcare providers and clinical laboratories translate pharmacogenetic test results into clinically useful recommendations."
-This tool "creates a report that outlines medication and dosing recommendations based on a patient’s known genotypes.
-The recommendations made by this tool are based on expert, peer-reviewed guidelines developed by the CPIC, the Dutch Pharmacogenetics Working Group (DPWG), and US Food & Drug Administration (FDA).
-All you need to do is enter the patient’s known genetic information and any medications they are currently taking, and Sequence2Script will compile the recommendations from these sources into a single report that can be reviewed online or printed out."

-Sequence2Script was developed by the Psychiatric Pharmacogenomics Laboratory in the Department of Medical Genetics at the University of Calgary.

 PharmGKB

 The Pharmacogenomics Knowledgebase (PharmGKB) is an "NIH-funded resource that provides information about how human genetic variation affects response to medications.
 PharmGKB collects, curates and disseminates knowledge about clinically actionable gene-drug associations and genotype-phenotype relationships."

-Phenoconversion Calculator

-The University of Florida College of Pharmacy developed the PROP™ Pharmacogenetics Calculator to "help clinicians integrate a standardized method of assessing CYP2D6 phenoconversion into practice when a CYP2D6 genotype is available."

-Commercial Pharmacogenetic Testing Laboratories
+Commercial pharmacogenetic testing laboratories

 There are many commercial laboratories around the world who offer pharmacogenomic testing as a laboratory developed test (LDTs).
 The tests offered can vary significantly from one lab to another, including genes and alleles tested for, phenotype assignment, and any clinical annotations provided.
 With the exception of a few direct-to-consumer tests, all pharmacogenetic testing requires an order from an authorized healthcare professional.
-In order for the results to be used in a clinical setting in the United States, the laboratory performing the test much be CLIA-certified.
+In order for the results to be used in a clinical setting in the United States, the laboratory performing the test must be CLIA-certified.
 Other regulations may vary by country and state.